What to Do

 The Islamic calendar is based on the lunar year and has 354 days over 12 months.
-The first month of the Islamic calendar is Muḥarram and begins today on Aug 20, 2020, which will mark the year 1442 A.H.
+The first month of the Islamic calendar is Muḥarram and is expected to begin on Aug 9th or 10th, 2021, which will mark the year 1443 A.H.
 A day in the Islamic calendar is defined as beginning at sunset.

 The first year of the calendar begins when the Prophet Muhammad migrated from Makkah to Madinah, known as the Ḥijrah, in 622 C.E.
 He, along with his early followers, fled persecution and established a new Muslim society.

 |Rabīʿ al-ʾAwwal/Rabīʿ al-ʾŪlā||رَبِيع ٱلْأَوَّل / رَبِيع ٱلْأُولَىٰ||the first spring|

 |Rabīʿ ath-Thānī/Rabīʿ al-ʾĀkhir||رَبِيع ٱلثَّانِي / رَبِيع ٱلْآخِر||the second/last spring|

 |Jumādā al-ʾAwwal/Jumadā al-ʾŪlā||جُمَادَىٰ ٱلْأَوَّل / جُمَادَىٰ ٱلْأُولَىٰ||the first when land dries out|